Modelling Reactive Systems (M) COMPSCI5075

 Reactive systems are widely and increasingly used throughout society (e.g. telecommunications, flight control, railway signalling, medical devices).
 An understanding of the fundamentals of these systems, at an abstract level, is essential for the development of process control systems and should be a pre-requisite for anyone developing software for such applications.
 This course provides in-depth study of key formal techniques used in designing and analysing concurrent, reactive systems; and to present the practical issues raised by using a number of such formalisms and associated software tools, particularly within the context of developing communications protocols and other communications applications.

 Students will learn to model systems using the Promela specification language and associated verification tool SPIN.
 In addition, probabilistic systems will be modelled as Discrete Time Markov Chains using the PRISM language and tool.
-Lastly, students will learn about model synthesis from specifications, combining inductive learning and deduction, specification inference, game-theoretic approaches in the PRISM, and find out about emerging applications in the area including formal methods for safe AI.
+Lastly, students will be made aware of fundamental concepts of reactive synthesis.

 The course aims to encourage critical thinking and analysis of existing systems, tools and theories via research-based investigation.